dhuss42/ft_irc/progress_maustel.md

 //Feel free to push:
 - git push origin branchName
 //Now you can create a pull request and merge it to the main as usual.

 ----- questions for david ------
 - look for transcendence partner?

+----- questions for david ------
+- look for transcendence partner?